atellmer/dark/packages/styled/README.md

 ## Global styles

 Typically, styled components are auto-scoped to a local CSS class, providing isolation from other components.
-However, with createGlobalStyle, this restriction is lifted, enabling the application of CSS resets or foundational stylesheets.
+However, with `createGlobalStyle`, this restriction is lifted, enabling the application of CSS resets or base stylesheets.

 ```tsx
 const GlobalStyle = createGlobalStyle<{ $whiteColor?: boolean }>`